zouhairkhallaf/Operating-System-Assimilation/README.md

 ##### These should:

-###### * Include the filename, whether the requested action is a "read" or a "write" ("r" or "w" on the keyboard; You can only write to a printer, so no need to prompt it and, if a write, what is the file size.
+###### Include the filename, whether the requested action is a "read" or a "write" ("r" or "w" on the keyboard; You can only write to a printer, so no need to prompt it and, if a write, what is the file size.
 The PCB for this process and the associated information should be enqueued to the appropriate device queue.

 ##### If "r"
 * Read mode

 ##### If "w"
 * Write mode

-###### * The OS should recycle the PCB (but not the PID), in other words reclaim the now unused memory.

-##### ATT : Each non-CPU device has a "name" consisting of a letter and an integer.

-##### The handling routine should wait for the next keyboard input:

 ##### If "r":
 * Show the PIDs of the processes in the Ready Queue,